Skip to content

 Do Night Owls Want to be Cured?

-As much as I appreciate the few scientific studies on night owls, focusing on a cure seems a little misdirected.
+As much as I appreciate the few scientific studies on the night owl gene, focusing on a cure seems a little misdirected.
 Do night owls really want to be cured?
 And is that really the best solution for humankind?
 Doesn’t every community, town and city need people to be awake when everyone else is sleeping?
 Attacks from enemies, natural disasters, medical emergencies, etc., don’t care if it’s the middle of the night.
 And in a global economy, night owls are more in demand than ever before.

 I cringe at the thought of giving up the quiet solitude and freedom the night provides.
 Darkness is what fuels my imagination, and I don’t care if my CRY1 mutation may shorten my life.
 It’s all worth it, and the pros far outweigh the cons.
 Quite frankly, I find it upsetting that some genetically true night owls regard themselves as broken.
 We are not broken.
 We are a minority, and, therefore, have less say in how the world runs.
 We are simply misunderstood and greatly underappreciated.
 And that perspective is what needs to be fixed—not us.